 Mrs Tunbridge owns 1 BTL property; gross rental £22,000 per year.
 Mortgage interest £14,000 plus agent fees £1,800 plus repairs £2,200 plus insurance £600 = total deductible costs £18,600.
 Net profit only £3,400.

-Qualifying income is the GROSS figure £22,000, before deductions.
-Above £20,000 phase 3 threshold means Mrs Tunbridge is IN SCOPE from 6 April 2028 despite her tiny net profit.
-Many landlords in Mrs Tunbridge's position assume the threshold is on net profit (where £3,400 is safely below £20,000).
-The gross-test cliff catches a meaningful slice of the £20,000 to £50,000 bracket where mortgage interest restriction and other deductible costs leave net profit very low.
+Her qualifying income is the GROSS figure, £22,000, before deductions.
+That is above the £20,000 threshold, so Mrs Tunbridge is IN SCOPE from 6 April 2028 despite a net profit of only £3,400.
+Anyone in her position naturally assumes the test is on net profit, where £3,400 is nowhere near the cliff.
+It is not, and the gross test catches a real slice of the £20,000 to £50,000 bracket where the mortgage-interest restriction and other costs leave net profit very low.

-The operational impact: Mrs Tunbridge's quarterly cycle from 6 April 2028 onwards requires reporting gross rental and allowable deductions four times a year.
-The compliance overhead is the same as for a landlord with £30,000 net profit; the underlying tax liability is much smaller.
-The proportional cost of MTD ITSA compliance is much higher at the bottom of the phase 3 cohort than at the top.
+The sting is in the workload.
+From 6 April 2028 she has to report gross rent and allowable deductions four times a year, the same quarterly burden as someone with £30,000 of net profit, on a far smaller tax bill.
+Proportionally, MTD ITSA costs you far more at the bottom of the phase 3 cohort than at the top.

 Worked example: cross-stream aggregation puts a small landlord in scope